 The gas-phase chemistry is run alone (no aerosols) by supplying CAMx with a chemistry parameters file with the aerosol option keyword set to "NONE", the number of aerosol species set to zero, and the entire list of aerosol species parameters omitted (see Section 3).
-Aerosols are treated by supplying CAMx with a chemistry parameters file with the aerosol option keyword set to "INERT", "CF", or "CMU".
-In all such cases, the number of aerosol species, the number of size sections and their size ranges, and various aerosol parameters are specified.
-The aerosol keyword "INERT" allows the user to define any number of arbitrarily-named inert particulate species to be carried by the model during a photochemical simulation (e.g., modeling the dispersion of only wind-blown dust).
+Aerosols are treated by supplying CAMx with a chemistry parameters file with the aerosol option keyword set to "INERT" or "CF".
+In both cases, the number of aerosol species, the number of size sections and their size ranges, and various aerosol parameters are specified.
+The aerosol keyword "INERT" allows the user to define any number of arbitrarily named inert particulate species to be carried by the model during a photochemical simulation (e.g., modeling the dispersion of only wind-blown dust).

-Aerosol chemistry processes can be run together with gas-phase chemistry using two options for treating aerosol size distributions: the CF scheme and CMU scheme.
-The CF scheme divides the size distribution into two static modes (coarse and fine).
-Primary species can be modeled as fine and/or coarse particles, while all secondary (chemically-formed) species are modeled as fine particles only.
-The CMU scheme employs a sectional approach that dynamically models the size evolution of each primary and secondary aerosol constituent across a number of fixed size sections.
-The CF and CMU options require a minimum set of specific aerosol species with associated chemistry.
-Aerosol water is explicitly treated in both CF and CMU options, which affects aerosol size and density.
+Aerosol chemistry processes can be run together with gas-phase chemistry using the CF option.
+The CF scheme divides the PM mass distribution into two modes (coarse and fine).
+Primary species can be modeled as fine and/or coarse particles, while all secondary (chemically formed) species are modeled as fine particles only.
+The CF option requires a minimum set of specific aerosol species with associated chemistry.
+Aerosol water is explicitly treated in the CF option, which affects aerosol size and density.